arjun-natarajan99/cs124/docs/design.md

 <img src="images/img4.png" alt="drawing" width="300"/>

-If the user clicked on the checkbox or its label, this is now what the screen would display.
+If the user clicked on the checkbox or its label, we will display buttons for hiding or deleting completed items.

 <img src="images/img5.png" alt="drawing" width="300"/>